astropy/astropy-APEs/APE2.rst

 Implementation
 --------------

-If this APE is ratified, a few trivial steps will be required:
+If this APE is accepted, a few organizational steps will be required:

-* The currently under-development version that is currently called "v0.4" will be re-named "v1.0".
-This will require updating the milestone name on github and changing the version number in the ``CHANGES.rst`` file.
+* The currently under-development version "v0.4" will be the first following the release cycle.
+Because v0.3 was released On the last Monday in Nov 2013, the feature freeze and beta for v0.4 will be scheduled for the last Monday in April 2014, With a release at the end of May 2014.
+The milestone on github will thus need to be updated to match this.
-* A decision will need to be made for when to "start the clock" for v1.0, as some features in the works may not have been planned fully assuming the six month release cycle.
+* The first LTS release (v1.0) will then come six months after v0.4, so an appropriate milestone will need to be added to github.
+Following that, milestones should be added as needed to reflect the versioning scheme described in this APE.
 * The documentation should be updated to mention the existence of LTS releases and make it clear that they come with a promise of two years of bugfixes (as needed).
+It should also add a link to this APE so that those interested in the numbering scheme can look here for details.

 Backward compatibility